subatuba21/inalongtime/README.md

 - Types and interfaces capitalized
 - Capitalize first letter for types and interfaces
 - Only arrow functions except for components
+- MongoDB objectIDs are stored as strings throughout the app and are converted to ObjectIDs in the db layer

 ## Procedures